-Spina bifida is a birth defect that occurs when the spine and spinal cord don't form properly.
+Spina bifida is a condition that occurs when the spine and spinal cord don't form properly.
 It's a type of neural tube defect.
-The neural tube is the structure in a developing embryo that eventually becomes the baby's brain, spinal cord and the tissues that enclose them.
+The neural tube is the structure in a developing embryo that later becomes the baby's brain and spinal cord and the tissues that enclose them.

-Normally, the neural tube forms early in pregnancy and it closes by the 28th day after conception.
-In babies with spina bifida, a portion of the neural tube doesn't close or develop properly, causing defects in the spinal cord and in the bones of the spine.
+Typically, the neural tube forms early in pregnancy and closes by the 28th day after conception.
+In babies with spina bifida, a portion of the neural tube doesn't close all the way.
+This affects the spinal cord and bones of the spine.

-Spina bifida can occur in different types: spina bifida occulta, myelomeningocele (my-uh-lo-muh-NING-go-seel) or the very rare type meningocele (muh-NING-go-seel).
+Spina bifida occurs in different types: spina bifida occulta, myelomeningocele (my-uh-lo-muh-NING-go-seel) or the very rare type, meningocele (muh-NING-go-seel).

 Spina bifida occulta

-"Occulta" means hidden.
-It's the mildest and most common type.
-Spina bifida occulta results in a small separation or gap in one or more of the bones of the spine (vertebrae).
-Many people who have spina bifida occulta don't even know it, unless the condition is discovered during an imaging test such as an X-ray that is done for another reason.
+Occulta means hidden.
+Spina bifida occulta is the mildest and most common type.
+This type of spina bifida results in a small separation or gap in one or more of the bones of the spine, called vertebrae.
+Many people who have spina bifida occulta don't know they have it.
+It may be found during an imaging test such as an X-ray that is done for another reason.

 Myelomeningocele is the most serious type.
 It also is known as open spina bifida.
 The spinal canal is open along several vertebrae in the lower or middle back.
-Part of the spinal cord, including the spinal cord's protective covering and spinal nerves push through this opening at birth, forming a sac on the baby's back, typically exposing tissues and nerves.
+Part of the spinal cord, including the spinal cord's protective covering and spinal nerves, push through this opening at birth, forming a sac on the baby's back.
+Tissues and nerves usually are exposed.
 This makes the baby prone to dangerous infections.
 This type also may cause loss of movement in the legs, and bladder and bowel dysfunction.

-Signs and symptoms of spina bifida vary by type and severity, and also between individuals.
+Symptoms of spina bifida vary by type and from one person to another.

 - Spina bifida occulta.
-Typically there aren't any signs or symptoms because the spinal nerves aren't involved.
-But you can sometimes see signs on the newborn's skin above the spinal defect, including an abnormal tuft of hair, or a small dimple or birthmark.
-Sometimes, the skin marks can be signs of an underlying spinal cord issue that can be discovered with MRI or spinal ultrasound in a newborn.
+Typically, there aren't any symptoms of spina bifida occulta because the spinal nerves aren't involved.
+But you can sometimes see symptoms on the newborn's skin above the small gap in the spine.
+You might see a tuft of hair, a small dimple or a birthmark.
+Sometimes, these skin marks can be symptoms of a spinal cord issue that can be found with MRI or a spinal ultrasound in a newborn.

 When to see a doctor